 Bass, Mid, and Treble: This “tone stack” for the Bass QuickStrip controls parameters in the Pro EQ.
 They don’t cover the full boost/cut range, but if you want to get more extreme, be my guest.

 Compressor: The compression is optimized for bass, so the single control is a dry/compressed mix, paired with an enable/bypass switch.
 Any customization would be to taste—for example, a lower Threshold, or higher Ratio, for a more compressed sound.
 But if you want more variation and the ability to change the compression from light to heavy, another option is to use the settings for the EZ Squeez one-knob compressor, which was the subject of the Friday tip for August 24, 2018.

 Doubler: This switch brings in a doubling effect, courtesy of the Analog Delay.
 It also bumps up the gain a bit using the Mixtool, so that the doubled and dry sounds have the same apparent level.

 So download away—and lay down the low.

-Almost 7 years now.
-I started back in July of 2012.
+I joined the company back in July of 2012.

 “Hello!
 My name is Perry Tee, Artist Relations Manager at PreSonus Audio Electronics, Inc.” (but I wear a lot of different hats for the company).